-Update September 2018 Kerala is slowly recovering from the monsoon floods this summer which caused the loss of lives, homes and property.
+Update October 2018 Kerala is recovering from the monsoon floods this summer which caused the loss of lives, homes and property.
 Unfortunately many of the places we visited such as Wayanad, Kochi and the backwaters were badly affected, and our thoughts are with the people of Kerala.
-Kochi airport is now re-opened and things are operating more normally, but do check for any disruption to your travel plans ahead of time.
+More than ever, Kerala needs your tourism – this is a great time to go and make a difference by supporting local, community-centric tourism in Kerala.

 Exploring the Best of God’s Own Country